danujamayadunne/Craftly/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js` and you can start editing the page'css by modifying `styles/Home.module.css`.
+You can start editing the page by modifying `pages/index.js` and you can edit the page's css by modifying `styles/Home.module.css`.
 The page auto-updates as you edit the file.

 ## Learn More abou Next.Js